0%

 How long do windows last?

-Windows can last between 15 and 30 years depending on the materials used, the weather conditions of where you live, and the craftsmanship of the original installer.
+Windows can last between 15 and 30 years, depending on the materials used, the weather conditions where you live, and the craftsmanship of the original installer.

 Can you use Windex on car windows?
 Can you use Windex on tinted windows?

 Yes, you can use Windex on your car windows.
-Some might advise you to skip the Windex with tinted windows however there is no proof that Windex with ammonia is dangerous.
+Some might advise you to skip Windex on tinted windows; however, there is no evidence that Windex with ammonia is dangerous.

 How do flies get in the house when windows are closed?

-Flies can also get in the house through gaps and cracks like openings around vents, holes in the roof, damaged ceilings, cracks or holes around the AC, foundations, etc.
+Flies can also get into the house through gaps and cracks, such as openings around vents, holes in the roof, damaged ceilings, gaps or holes around the AC, and gaps or holes in the foundation.

 How are windows tinted?